BahlaiLab/Policies/Code_of_conduct.md

 * Please make an effort to make an inclusive environment for everyone.
 Give everyone a chance to talk and an opportunity to contribute.

+* Watch out for [microaggressions](https://en.wikipedia.org/wiki/Microaggression).
+Be aware that your actions can be hurtful to others or contribute to a negative environment even if you had no intent of harm.
+Listen.
+Offer a genuine apology.
+Commit to learning and doing better.

 * A SPECIAL NOTE: Your work in this lab will be publicly available and recorded permanently on github.
 Please conduct yourself accordingly.

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, and unwelcome sexual attention.
+Unnaceptable behavior includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, and unwelcome sexual attention.

-***Participants asked to stop any harassing behavior are expected to comply immediately.***
+***Participants asked to stop any harassing or discriminatory behavior are expected to comply immediately.***

 Members of the community who violate these rules - no matter how much they have contributed to the Bahlai lab, or how specialised their skill set - will be approached by Christie Bahlai.
 If inappropriate behaviour persists after a discussion with Christie, the issue will be escalated according to procedures laid out by the relevant entities in Kent State's [Division of Diversity, Equity & Inclusion](https://www.kent.edu/diversity/support-services-students-staff-and-faculty)